StPfeffer/rusty-roads-web/README.md

 This will install all the required dependencies to run the application.

+## Environment Variables

+You'll need the Rusty Roads backend URL.

+Once you have it, you can copy or rename the `.env.example` file to `.env` and put it on `BASE_URL`.

 ## Running

 Once everything is set up, you can run the following command to start the application: